WayneDW/WayneDW.github.io/_pages/about.md

 <!-- This space is for those interested in understanding, scaling, aligning, and applying diffusion(-language) models. -->

-This space is for the understanding, scaling, aligning, and applications of diffusion language models.
-Much of the thinking is inspired by various samplers and transformer variants.
+I’m a fan of samplers and transformers — this space is dedicated to understanding, scaling, aligning, and applying diffusion language models.

  <!-- market simulations. -->